 In the first stage, the radius of the catchment areas of emergency shelters are provided with a design value, and their level of crowding is firstly calculated.
 In the service subset of every emergency shelter, when the crowding level of the master shelter is less than the average crowdedness in the slave shelters by a certain amount, the radius of the catchment area of the master shelter is increased.
 In this case, the master shelter is more attractive than the slave shelters in the service subset when its crowding level is significantly less.
 When the catchment-area radius of a master shelter increases, it is shown that the shelter becomes competitive in its service subset.
-The catchment area radius of the maximum radius of the catchment area of each shelter is 1500 m.
+The catchment area radius of the master shelter increases by only 10% of its original radius at a time.
+In the calculations, the maximum radius of the catchment area of each shelter is 1500 m.
 This method is used cyclically to adjust the catchment area radius of each shelter until there are no more shelter radii to be adjusted.
 Eventually, all the shelters' catchment areas are determined.
 In stage 2, the spatial accessibility of the emergency shelters is calculated based on the FC2SFCA method by using the final catchment area in stage 1.